7 Reasons why is Responsive Web Design Matters

 1. Create a desktop site that would look small and inconvenient on mobile devices.

-2. Create a separate dedicated mobile site which would work on the mobile device browser.
+2. Create a separate dedicated mobile site that would work on the mobile device browser.

 The above options increase the cost and time involved in maintenance as you need to update both websites on a regular basis and if you chose only the desktop variant, you run the risk of losing the mobile users and eventually revenue loss.